fletchjp/MERG-Arduino-Software/TestDisplay/TFTDisplay/Readme.md

 ## ELEGOO

+I have several displays from ELEGOO

-I have had problems with the libraries supplied by ELEGOO.
+I have had problems with the libraries supplied by ELEGOO so I am using something different.

 ## MCUFRIEND_kbv